 I went on a big demo with Dad.
 He's one of the leaders.
 On the way back there was a bit of argy-bargy and an obstreperous kid got hauled away.
 Back to our home in B-.
 It's crowded, with so many of the activists here.
 I think they've taken the interloper outside, and I'm worried they may have killed him.
 It's night already.
 I go out front to see what's happening and they are just in the process of launching a nuclear missile from the field outside our house into the city.
 The flames of its rocket engines fire in the dark.
-This, it goes without saying, is astonishing and beyond terrible.

-I'm inside now, beside the wall in the crowded living room.
+Inside again, beside the wall in the crowded living room.
 I go out the back with my acquaintances, with my overcoat on.
 It's a sort of cul-de-sac with the back gardens around it, and it is crowded here too.
 Police are arriving to look for the missing kid, a youth really.
 I say I'm worried I will be mistaken for my father and blamed by the crowd.
 "I'll be lynched."
 In the distance the city is a conflagration, with fires everywhere, but the police arriving have not seen it, as they're coming from that direction and facing this way.
 People try to tell them about the nuclear attack, but they are officious and insist they must follow-up their search for the kid, one thing at a time.

 But they soon realise they must investigate the source of the nuclear missile, as people are telling them it came from in front of my house.
 We go inside, and I feel I must tell them about the murdered kid, as I think it's only right, and anyway, it would be worse for my Dad to be blamed for the nuclear missile.
 Nobody knows where the kid is.
 They've got Dad in handcuffs now.
 I don't feel I have done anything wrong, but I'm not feeling righteous, it's just something I had to tell them.
 He's brought it on himself.